Most Dangerous States for Drunk Driving (Ranked)

 Thankfully, the Lonestar State is trying to corral its drunk drivers.

-In 2016, there was an impressive total of 68,371 DUI arrests made in Texas.
+According to the FBI, In 2016, there was an impressive total of 68,371 DUI arrests made in Texas.

-Hopefully the extra efforts from law enforcement make a difference, because according to our studies, the public roadways in Texas are some of the deadliest in America.
+Hopefully, the extra efforts from law enforcement make a difference, because according to our studies, the public roadways in Texas are some of the deadliest in America.

 Texas has ranked in the top five states every year since 2011 for having the worst drivers in the country.